 Collecting sea glass is compelling, addictive, contemplative and free!
 The gently sea worn glass discarded over generations is tactile and ephemeral, shifting with the daily tides, abundant after storms or scarce under deposits of sand or seaweed.

-It is not really suitable for using in kiln forming although I have had some success with small pieces in simple hangers.
+It is not really suitable for using in kiln forming, although I have had some success with small pieces in simple hangers.
 In terms of compatibility it is not as reliable as more recently manufactured bottle glass and some of it is very 'stiff'.
-So probably the best thing to do is hoard it as inspiration for vessel making, and carry on collecting.
+But I will carry on collecting and experimenting.